 Popular Recipes Using Bacon

 Smoked Bacon wrapped chicken

 Cheese Burgers with Bacon

 To summarize, there are certain differences between pork belly and bacon, although they are both rather easy to cook and delicious .
-Pork belly is an uncooked and uncured primal cut.
-On the other hand, bacon is trimmed or chopped off the pork belly or other areas of the pork.
+The main difference is that pork belly is an uncooked and uncured primal slab.
+On the other hand, bacon is trimmed or chopped off the pork belly or other areas of the pig.
 Bacon is cured, processed, and includes preservatives that the more natural pig belly cut does not.

 I hope you liked and learned something from this essay.
 Keep on Grillin’